InseeFr/Bowie/GET-STARTED.md

 ### Steps for deploying a new instance on a kubernetes cluster

-You will need to install all the required applications for Survey Design Product.
-Some uses a helm chart, others have classic Kubernetes objects specs (deployment.yml, ingress.yml, ...).
+You will need to install all the required applications for Bowie.
+The majority of installations uses a unique helm chart Bowie.
+Only the optional V1 web visualization have classic Kubernetes objects specs (deployment.yml, ingress.yml, ...).

 Do not forget in example files :
 - change the properties of the databases (in particular the passwords set by default to "password")